 Customer testimonials can appear anywhere on your website.
 You might feature a particularly great customer quote on your home page or include an impressive statistic on a product description.

 But it’s also a good idea to have a dedicated hub for all of your customer stories.
-That way, potential buyers can compare different testimonials and find the one that’s most comparable to their situation.
+That way potential buyers can find a testimonial that’s most comparable to their situation.